-Sometimes I grow tired of the constant hum of random failure.
+Sometimes I grow tired of the constant hum of failure.
 Most of my dreams end up as flops.
-I’m sure I’m not alone in this—we all struggle with the guilt of not finishing from time to time.
+But I’m sure I’m not alone, and we all struggle with the guilt of not finishing from time to time.

 It might be unambitious, but occasionally I think it would be nice to fail more predictably, so I’ve been searching for patterns in how my ideas fizzle out.
 What’s different when I persevere, and when I don’t?